lemire/docker_programming_station/README.md

 If you like, you can even call the script from a Makefile.
 It is just a regular bash script.

+You can put `run` in your `PATH` by adding the `docker_programming_station` directory to it and thus be able to call `run` from everywhere.
+Your are not limited to one instance.
+However, each instance will only have access to its directory.

 Features: